 Recap and Closing

 Oh my gosh.
 Did you ever know someone could talk about preferred suppliers for so long?
 I certainly didn’t.
 That’s what happens when I’m stuck in bed for too long.

 But seriously, the important takeaways from this article:

 - Rigel is seeking applications for his doggie preferred supplier list.

 - I think I may be famous for coming up with the terms “informal preferred supplier” and “formal preferred supplier.”
 I can’t wait to be in travel industry textbooks one day!
 Eeeek!

 - Booking Preferred Suppliers = Peace of Mind

 That’s all I got, folks.
 Oh, except make sure to add Host Agency Reviews to your preferred website list!

-Drop a line with questions, your experiences with preferred suppliers, or random The God Father quotes in the comments below. ?
-I love to hearing about all three.
+Drop a line with questions, your experiences with preferred suppliers or random Godfather quotes in the comments below.
+I love hearing about all three.